krosmaker/krosmaker/README.md

   - Complete support for Krosmaster and Minion cards.
   - Figurine and artwork image editors with customizable cropping.
   - Spells and powers editors.
-  - Description editors supporting all symbols and markers.
+  - Ability editors supporting all symbols and markers.
-  - Image export _(on Firefox and Chrome)._
-  - JSON export allowing to save and load card configurations.
-  - Saving and loading cards using a local browser database.
-  - Size adjustment with customizable bleed area for printing.
 - Krosmic Favor cards editor:
   - Complete support for Krosmic Favor cards.
   - Customizable title and card type.
   - Effect editor supporting all symbols and markers.
+- Divine Challenge cards editor:
+  - Complete support for Divine Challange cards.
+  - Power editor supporting all symbols and markers.
+  - Artwork image editor with customizable cropping.
+- Saving and loading cards using a local browser database.
+- JSON export allowing to save and load card configurations.
+- Card image export _(on Firefox and Chrome)._
+  - 300 DPI support.
-- 300 DPI support with customizable printing settings.
+  - Size adjustment with customizable bleed area for printing.
 - Translations:
   - English.
   - French.
   - Spanish.
   - Polish.

+The card graphics were extracted from the official PDFs and published with **Ankama**'s permission.

 ## Running from sources